 Don’t trust your software’s behind-the-scenes ‘Save’ feature.

-mouse or your keyboard shortcuts.
+or your keyboard shortcuts.

 An easy way to distinguish your incremental files from each other is to add a number to the filename.

 For example, you could do this as you save copies:

 Saving the same document twice with the same name is too risky.

 If the file dies … and you don’t have a backup program working continuously … let’s hope you use this next idea.

 Print draft copies